 The pharmaceutical and pharmacy industries are highly competitive.
 We compete against branded drug companies, generic drug companies, outsourcing facilities and other compounding pharmacies.
 We are significantly smaller than some of our competitors.
 Currently we lack some of the financial and other resources needed to develop, produce, distribute and market our proprietary formulations at a level to capture a significant market share in these sectors.
-The drug products available through branded and generic drug companies with which our formulations compete have been approved for marketing and sale by the FDA and are required to be manufactured in facilities compliant with cGMP standards.
+The drug products available through branded and generic drug companies with which our formulations compete have been approved for marketing and sale by the FDA and are required to be manufactured in facilities compliant with CGMP standards.
 Although we prepare our compounded formulations in accordance with the standards provided by the United States Pharmacopeia ("USP") <795> and USP <797> and applicable state and federal law, our proprietary compounded formulations are not required to be, and have not been, approved for marketing and sale by the FDA.
-As a result, some physicians may be unwilling to prescribe, and some patients may be unwilling to use, our formulations; instead, our compounded formulations must be prepared and dispensed in connection with a physician prescription for an individually identified patient.
+As a result, some physicians may be unwilling to prescribe, and some patients may be unwilling to use, our formulations.
+Additionally, under federal and state laws applicable to our current compounding pharmacy operations, we are not permitted to prepare significant amounts of a specific formulation in advance of a prescription, compound quantities for office use or utilize a wholesaler for distribution of our formulations; instead, our compounded formulations must be prepared and dispensed in connection with a physician prescription for an individually identified patient.
 Pharmaceutical companies, on the other hand, are able to sell their FDA-approved products to large pharmaceutical wholesalers, which can in turn sell to and supply hospitals and retail pharmacies.
-Even if we are successful in registering certain of our facilities as outsourcing facilities, our business may not be scalable on the scope available to our competitors that produce FDA-approved drugs, which may limit our potential for profitable operations.
-These facets of our operations may subject our business to limitations our competitors with FDA-approved drugs may not face.
+Even if we are successful in registering certain of our facilities as outsourcing facilities, our business may not be scalable on the scope available to our competitors that produce FDA-approved drugs, which may limit our potential for profitable operatio